sensor-dream/APIVOF/guidelines/list-info/i-packs-in-system-fedora-34.md

 <summary>iso-codes</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : ISO code lists and translations
+Short desc    : ISO code lists and translations
 URL          : https://salsa.debian.org/iso-codes-team/iso-codes
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package provides the ISO 639 Language code list, the ISO 4217
+Descript     : This package provides the ISO 639 Language code list, the ISO 4217
              : Currency code list, the ISO 3166 Territory code list, and ISO 3166-2
              : sub-territory lists, and all their translations in gettext format.
 ```